gabrielaolivou/GettingandCleaningData-CourseProject/CodeBook.md

 	* timeDomainBodyGyroscopeMagnitudeStandardDeviation : Standard deviation of the time-domain magnitude of body angular velocity
 	* timeDomainBodyGyroscopeJerkMagnitudeMean : Average of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)
 	* timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation : Standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)
-	* frequencyDomainBodyAccelerometerMeanX
+	* frequencyDomainBodyAccelerometerMeanX : Average frequency-domain body acceleration in the X direction
-	* frequencyDomainBodyAccelerometerMeanY
+	* frequencyDomainBodyAccelerometerMeanY : Average frequency-domain body acceleration in the Y direction
-	* frequencyDomainBodyAccelerometerMeanZ
+	* frequencyDomainBodyAccelerometerMeanZ : Average frequency-domain body acceleration in the X direction
-	* frequencyDomainBodyAccelerometerStandardDeviationX
+	* frequencyDomainBodyAccelerometerStandardDeviationX : Standard deviation of the frequency-domain body acceleration in the X direction
-	* frequencyDomainBodyAccelerometerStandardDeviationY
+	* frequencyDomainBodyAccelerometerStandardDeviationY : Standard deviation of the frequency-domain body acceleration in the Y direction
-	* frequencyDomainBodyAccelerometerStandardDeviationZ
+	* frequencyDomainBodyAccelerometerStandardDeviationZ : Standard deviation of the frequency-domain body acceleration in the Z direction
-	* frequencyDomainBodyAccelerometerMeanFrequencyX
+	* frequencyDomainBodyAccelerometerMeanFrequencyX : Weighted average of the frequency components of the frequency-domain body acceleration in the X direction
-	* frequencyDomainBodyAccelerometerMeanFrequencyY
+	* frequencyDomainBodyAccelerometerMeanFrequencyY : Weighted average of the frequency components of the frequency-domain body acceleration in the Y direction
-	* frequencyDomainBodyAccelerometerMeanFrequencyZ
+	* frequencyDomainBodyAccelerometerMeanFrequencyZ : Weighted average of the frequency components of the frequency-domain body acceleration in the Z direction
-	* frequencyDomainBodyAccelerometerJerkMeanX
+	* frequencyDomainBodyAccelerometerJerkMeanX : Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X direction
-	* frequencyDomainBodyAccelerometerJerkMeanY
+	* frequencyDomainBodyAccelerometerJerkMeanY : Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the Y direction
-	* frequencyDomainBodyAccelerometerJerkMeanZ
+	* frequencyDomainBodyAccelerometerJerkMeanZ : Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the Z direction
-	* frequencyDomainBodyAccelerometerJerkStandardDeviationX
+	* frequencyDomainBodyAccelerometerJerkStandardDeviationX : Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X direction
-	* frequencyDomainBodyAccelerometerJerkStandardDeviationY
+	* frequencyDomainBodyAccelerometerJerkStandardDeviationY : Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the Y direction
-	* frequencyDomainBodyAccelerometerJerkStandardDeviationZ
+	* frequencyDomainBodyAccelerometerJerkStandardDeviationZ : Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the Z direction
-	* frequencyDomainBodyAccelerometerJerkMeanFrequencyX
+	* frequencyDomainBodyAccelerometerJerkMeanFrequencyX : Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X direction
-	* frequencyDomainBodyAccelerometerJerkMeanFrequencyY
+	* frequencyDomainBodyAccelerometerJerkMeanFrequencyY : Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the Y direction
-	* frequencyDomainBodyAccelerometerJerkMeanFrequencyZ
+	* frequencyDomainBodyAccelerometerJerkMeanFrequencyZ : Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the Z direction
-	* frequencyDomainBodyGyroscopeMeanX
+	* frequencyDomainBodyGyroscopeMeanX : Average frequency-domain body angular velocity in the X direction
-	* frequencyDomainBodyGyroscopeMeanY
+	* frequencyDomainBodyGyroscopeMeanY : Average frequency-domain body angular velocity in the Y direction
-	* frequencyDomainBodyGyroscopeMeanZ
+	* frequencyDomainBodyGyroscopeMeanZ : Average frequency-domain body angular velocity in the Z direction
-	* frequencyDomainBodyGyroscopeStandardDeviationX
+	* frequencyDomainBodyGyroscopeStandardDeviationX : Standard deviation of the frequency-domain body angular velocity in the X direction
-	* frequencyDomainBodyGyroscopeStandardDeviationY
+	* frequencyDomainBodyGyroscopeStandardDeviationY : Standard deviation of the frequency-domain body angular velocity in the Y direction
-	* frequencyDomainBodyGyroscopeStandardDeviationZ
+	* frequencyDomainBodyGyroscopeStandardDeviationZ : Standard deviation of the frequency-domain body angular velocity in the Z direction
-	* frequencyDomainBodyGyroscopeMeanFrequencyX
+	* frequencyDomainBodyGyroscopeMeanFrequencyX : Weighted average of the frequency components of the frequency-domain body angular velocity in the X direction
-	* frequencyDomainBodyGyroscopeMeanFrequencyY
+	* frequencyDomainBodyGyroscopeMeanFrequencyY : Weighted average of the frequency components of the frequency-domain body angular velocity in the Y direction
-	* frequencyDomainBodyGyroscopeMeanFrequencyZ
+	* frequencyDomainBodyGyroscopeMeanFrequencyZ : Weighted average of the frequency components of the frequency-domain body angular velocity in the Z direction
-	* frequencyDomainBodyAccelerometerMagnitudeMean
+	* frequencyDomainBodyAccelerometerMagnitudeMean : Average of the frequency components of the frequency-domain magnitude of body acceleration
-	* frequencyDomainBodyAccelerometerMagnitudeStandardDeviation
+	* frequencyDomainBodyAccelerometerMagnitudeStandardDeviation : Standard deviation of the frequency components of the frequency-domain magnitude of body acceleration
-	* frequencyDomainBodyAccelerometerMagnitudeMeanFrequency
+	* frequencyDomainBodyAccelerometerMagnitudeMeanFrequency : Weighted average of the frequency components of the frequency-domain magnitude of body acceleration
-	* frequencyDomainBodyAccelerometerJerkMagnitudeMean
+	* frequencyDomainBodyAccelerometerJerkMagnitudeMean : Average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)
-	* frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation
+	* frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation : Standard deviation of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)
-	* frequencyDomainBodyAccelerometerJerkMagnitudeMeanFrequency
+	* frequencyDomainBodyAccelerometerJerkMagnitudeMeanFrequency : Weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)
-	* frequencyDomainBodyGyroscopeMagnitudeMean
+	* frequencyDomainBodyGyroscopeMagnitudeMean : Average of the frequency components of the frequency-domain magnitude of body angular velocity
-	* frequencyDomainBodyGyroscopeMagnitudeStandardDeviation
+	* frequencyDomainBodyGyroscopeMagnitudeStandardDeviation : Standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity
-	* frequencyDomainBodyGyroscopeMagnitudeMeanFrequency
+	* frequencyDomainBodyGyroscopeMagnitudeMeanFrequency : Weighted average of the frequency components of the frequency-domain magnitude of body angular velocity
-	* frequencyDomainBodyGyroscopeJerkMagnitudeMean
+	* frequencyDomainBodyGyroscopeJerkMagnitudeMean : Average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)
-	* frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation
+	* frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation : Standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)
-	* frequencyDomainBodyGyroscopeJerkMagnitudeMeanFrequency
+	* frequencyDomainBodyGyroscopeJerkMagnitudeMeanFrequency : Weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

 ### From a Raw data to Tidy data -  Transformation